themorlan/openREM/docs/standard_name_mapping.rst

    :target: _images/ConfigMenu.png

    Figure 1: The config menu

+The same type of examination can appear in OpenREM under a range of different ``requested procedure names``, ``study descriptions`` or ``procedure names``.
+Individual acquistions of the same type may appear under a range of different ``acquisition protocol names``.
+The standard name mapping feature allows a number of differently named exams or acquisitions to be grouped into a single standard name, allowing easier analysis of data for audits and DRL creation.

+Selecting the ``standard name mapping`` option within the ``Config`` drop down menu (figure 1) will take the user to the standard name mapping summary page.

 The standard name mapping summary page (figure 2) shows any existing standard name mappings, which the user is able to ``Modify`` or ``Delete`` using the buttons on the right hand side of each entry.